spacemeshos/docs/docs/start/integration.md

 ### Legacy Explorer Backend API

-::: info
+:::info

-Starting at 8th of October 2024 explorer uses `mainnet-api.spacemesh.network` as it's backend, the old explorer backend API is deprecated and will be removed in the future.
-We will drop supporting it soon and we encourage you to use the new API.
+From the 8th of October 2024, the explorer will use `mainnet-api.spacemesh.network` as it's backend API.
+The old explorer backend API has been deprecated and will be removed in the future.
+We will stop supporting the legacy API soon and thus encourage you to use the new API.

 :::